-If you are thinking about working in Germany, you have made an excellent decision - Germany is Europe’s largest, and the world’s fifth largest, economy.
+If you are thinking about working in Germany, you have made an excellent decision — Germany is Europe’s largest, and the world’s fourth largest, economy.
 Germany boasts not only colorful cities and beautiful scenery, but decent employment opportunities as well.
 Whether you want to work in a large multinational corporation, as a researcher at a renowned institute, or as an automotive engineer, Germany has much to offer.

 Do not let the citizens’ worries about unemployment figures, demographic change, and welfare cuts fool you.
-Most people living and working in Germany actually enjoy a comparatively high standard of living.
-Qualified employees working in Germany are rewarded for hard work and paid relatively well.
+Most people living in Germany actually enjoy a comparatively high standard of living.
+Qualified employees are rewarded for their hard work and paid relatively well.

 While spending part of your career in Germany can be a rewarding experience, it is important to note that the German bureaucratic system is far from simple.
 If you want a smooth entrance, be sure you have all necessary information and necessary paperwork ready.

 The first step is establishing your legal residency.
 Without this, it is nearly impossible to go about working in Germany.
 This applies to anyone planning on staying for longer than three months.

 EU citizens and nationals from Norway, Iceland, Switzerland, and Liechtenstein do not require a visa or permit of any kind.
 Due to agreements between countries of the European Union moving and working across country boundaries has become much easier.
-(There were some exceptions to this rule for nationals of the new EU member states Bulgaria and Romania who want to start working in Germany, however, withstanding controversy, these regulations expired on January 1, 2014).
+(There were some exceptions to this rule for nationals of the newest EU member state Croatia who want to start working in Germany, however, these regulations expired on 1 July 2015).

-EU members, like every resident in Germany, nationals from the aforementioned countries only need to obtain a registration certificate officially proving their residence in Germany (Meldeschein or Meldebestätigung).
+Like every resident in Germany, nationals from the aforementioned countries only need to obtain a registration certificate officially proving their residence in Germany (Meldeschein or Meldebestätigung).
 It is necessary for every change of address, whether you just move next door, from Berlin to Munich, or from Atlanta to Hamburg.